-YEARBOOK & NEWSPAPER GRADE 10-12 LENGTH 36 WEEKS 1 CREDIT This course will introduce students to the basics of journalism, desktop publishing, and yearbook production.
-While collaborating on the production of the school newspaper (Compass) and yearbook (Log), the students will perfect basic writing skills, develop feature-writing skills, and learn the essentials of the student press.
+This course will introduce students to the basics of desktop publishing and yearbook production.
+While collaborating on the production of the yearbook (Log), the students will perfect writing skills appropriate for publications.
 Students will also develop photography/video skills and learn how to choose and edit photos/video that tell a story.
 Technology will be an integral part of the course, with special emphasis placed on layout design, productions, and effective communication.
-Students will also have a chance to develop their knowledge of advertising and commerce, as the staff is responsible for raising the funds required for publication.
-Grades will be based on assignments, tests, and acceptable contributions to both publications on a regular basis and the student's ability to meet deadlines.
+Students will also have a chance to develop their knowledge of advertising and commerce, as the staff is responsible for raising the funds required for publication both through activities at school and in the community.
+Grades will be based on assignments, tests, and acceptable contributions to the yearbook on a regular basis and the student's ability to meet deadlines.
 Students may take this course more than once with teacher approval.